AdobeDocs/workfront-known-issues.nl-NL/help/known-issues/known-issues-workfront/wf-notifications-thumbnails-not-loading.md

 Dit is gemeld in Gmail.

-_Voor het eerst gerapporteerd op 1 juni 2024._
+_Eerste rapporteerde op 1 Juni, 2024._